Willistown Troop 78

 Do a good turn daily

-On my honor i will do my best to do my duty to god and my country, to obey the scout law and to keep myself physically strong, mentally awake, and morally strait.
+On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally strait.

 As an American, I will do my best to -